mlabs-haskell/plutus-simple-model/README.md

 ### Log custom errors

-We can log our own errors with
+We can log custom errors with

 ```haskell
 logError :: String -> Run ()